Gemstone Profiles

 A Jeweller’s Guide to Moonstone

 With its luminous glow and dreamy shimmer, moonstone has long been a favourite among designers seeking a soft, ethereal beauty.
 Whether nestled in dainty rings or glowing at the centre of bohemian-inspired pendants, this feldspar offers a quiet kind of magic.
-Basic Identification Information Name & SynonymsMoonstone; historically also known as adularia SpeciesFeldspar Colour RangeWhite,
+Basic Identification Information Name & SynonymsMoonstone; historically also known as adularia SpeciesFeldspar Colour RangeBase

 Shopping Basket